jdharveng/deeplexia/README.md

 ## Motivation

 Deeplexia is an application developed as a reading, learning and speed reading tool.
-With the ever increasing amounts of reading materials produced in the modern age, speed reading could not be a more valuable skill.
+With ever increasing amounts of reading materials produced in the modern age, speed reading could not be a more valuable skill.
 It is also a potential tool to help dyslexic people, who experience difficulty reading and have issues with short term memory.
-It is estimated that 65% of people are more visual learners, and since dyslexia is estimated to affect 10% of the world population the need for a tool to visualise text is clear.
+It is estimated that 65% of people are more visual learners, and since dyslexia is estimated to affect 10% of the world population, the need for a tool to visualise text is clear.

 ## Process